gsousa7/learning-terraform/README.md

 # Learning Terraform

-This is learning lab is separated in 2: "Terraform Foundations" from More than Certified in YouTube and "More than Certified in Terraform" from More than Certified in Udemy.
+This is learning lab is separated in 3:
+1. "Terraform Foundations" from More than Certified in YouTube - Learn Terraform basics
+2. "More than Certified in Terraform" from More than Certified in Udemy - Master Terraform
+3. "YYY" from XXX - Use Terraform with Azure and Azure DevOps

 ## More than Certified in Terraform
 1. [Introduction and Prerequisites](mtc-terraform/section1.md)